AWS is offering a free usage tier for new AWS customers. Per month, the AWS free usage tier covers:

 Yes, the AWS free usage tier applies to participating services across all AWS regions: US East (Northern Virginia), US West (Oregon), US West (Northern California), EU (Ireland), Asia Pacific (Singapore), Asia Pacific (Tokyo), Asia Pacific (Sydney), and South America (Sao Paulo).
 The AWS free usage tier for Amazon CloudFront is aggregated across all AWS edge locations.
 Your usage is calculated each month across all regions and automatically applied to your bill.
 For example, you will receive 750 Amazon EC2 Linux Micro Instance hours for free across all of the regions you use, not 750 hours per region.

 Please see AWS free usage tier with Windows FAQ.

 Please see AWS free usage tier with Amazon RDS.

 Yes.
-A customer with access to the AWS Free Usage Tier can use up to 750 instance hours each of t1.micro instances running Linux and Windows.
-Usage of the Linux and Windows t1.micros is counted independently.
+A customer with access to the AWS Free Usage Tier can use up to 750 instance hours each of t2.micro instances running Linux and Windows.
+Usage of the Linux and Windows t2.micro instances are counted independently.